syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/FAQ.md

 # Frequently Asked Questions Section

-The frequently asked questions in Essential XlsIO are listed below.
+The frequently asked questions in Essential&reg; XlsIO are listed below.

 * [How to open an existing XLSX workbook and save it as XLS?](faqs/how-to-open-an-existing-xlsx-workbook-and-save-it-as-xls)
 * [How to open an Excel file from stream?](faqs/how-to-open-an-excel-file-from-stream)